erdemuysal/VRP-challenge/README.md

 # VRP Challenge

-This application aims to simplify the VRP (Vehicle Orientation Problem) output solved by vroom and to enable it to be used as a microservice.
+This application aims to simplify the VRP (Vehicle Routing Problem) output solved by vroom and to enable it to be used as a microservice.
 It uses a simple flask http router for python(3.5+) to achieve this.
 The router can be used in any of the following ways:
 * Standalone Python App
 * Single Docker Container
 * Docker-Compose with vroom Dependency